KlaudiaMatysiak/plushies/README.md

     ![Feature Image](documentation/features-checkout-s-desktop.jpg)

 ### Register
 User can register an account on the website to have faster checkout process with saved profile information.
-On the register page is form with email address, email address confirmation, username, password, password confirmation, and register button.
-Above form user can find link to login page.
+On the register page is form with
 ### Verify Email
 ### Login
 ### User Profile